awthomp/rapids-jetson/README.md

 ```

 ### libcudf
 Note: I had to edit [ConfigureArrow](https://github.com/rapidsai/cudf/blob/master/cpp/cmake/Modules/ConfigureArrow.cmake) to enable building with Python since pyarrow is not available in the available conda channels.
-Set: `DARROW_PYTHON=ON` and `DARROW_COMPUTE=ON`
+Set: `DARROW_PYTHON=ON`, `DARROW_COMPUTE=ON`, and `DARROW_BUILD_SHARED=ON`

 Note: I could not get a successful build of libcudf with parallel compilation, i.e. `make -j6` and edited the build.sh script to build with one core.